floratos-lab/hipc-dashboard-pipeline/data/README.md

 * **./release_files**: Dashboard release files.
 These are transformed, partially denormalized spreadsheet files generated from the standardized curations.
 They are formatted as needed for uploading to the Dashboard.
 Key controlled vocabulary data columns, such as exposure_material_id and target_pathogen_id, are not denormalized, but instead each entry for one signature is placed in a separate column.
 The response_component column is always denormalized, e.g. to one gene symbol per row.
+Further details below under "Submission File Format".

 * **NOTE on row_keys**: row keys are formed by concatentating the following: PMID, count of this signatue within that PMID, and the original row within the curation sheet in which the signature was curated.